rcrowther/django-image-lite/README.md

 ## Admin
 ### Overview
-Repositort apps start with stock Django admin.
+Repository models start with stock Django admin.
 However, this is not always suited to the app, it's intended or possible uses.
 So there is a pre-configured admin.

 #### ImageLiteAdmin
 Significant changes from stock admin,